 The Joy of Soap is also a certified cruelty-free and vegan soap company – approved by PETA standards.
 They also maintain a set of Green Practices and continually strive to become more green as they grow and find new suppliers and partners.

 What’s behind the creating?
-“I am inspired by many things – natural beauty products, international travel (primarily visiting spas and beauty stores around the world), looking at websites, cooking, ingredients, feedback and ideas from customers, friends and family.
-I often have many ideas swirling around in my head and whenever I can escape from my daily routine either through travel or by engaging in physical activity in a natural setting – hiking, snowshoeing, kayaking – I find that ideas begin to gel and from there plans and product ideas become real.”
+“I am inspired by many things – natural beauty products, international travel (primarily visiting spas and beauty stores around the world), looking at websites, cooking, ingredients, feedback, and ideas from customers, friends, and family.
+I often have many ideas swirling around in my head.
+Whenever I can escape from my daily routine either through travel or by engaging in physical activity in a natural setting – hiking, snowshoeing, kayaking – I find that ideas begin to gel, and from there, plans and product ideas become real.”

 We just finished a Science Fair Project at our house.
-My daughter was not impressed at all with “writing the long process”.
-Turns out, there’s a process to making great soap too!
+My daughter was not impressed at all with “writing the long process.”
+It turns out there’s a process to making great soap too!

 “I will research methods of production and ingredients first by reading, reading, reading – books, online articles, industry publications, etc. Over time I have begun to learn properties and qualities of natural beauty product ingredients (although there is much to learn still) so I now begin my research with a list of ingredients to try in a recipe, and a recipe outline that includes general measurements.”

 “Before I pull out all of the possible ingredients I sterilize the area and the tools that will be used – this is critical in the beauty industry!”

 “Then I begin weighing, melting, mixing, and pouring.
 Sometimes I can tell as I go along that the recipe is not going to work so I move on immediately.
 Other times I don’t discover the recipe is good, or not so good, until the product is ready to be used.
 The scent may have been nice before adding to the rest of the ingredients, and then in the rest of the ‘cooking’ process it has not set well.”